Get Matched With Systems Analyst Programs

 Step 3: Certifications

-If you graduate with a humanities degree and feel your career needs a boost, look into achieving a certification in the IT field.
+No matter what degree you graduate with, , you may want to consider earning certification.
 CompTIA, Linux Academy, Microsoft, and Cisco are all great outlets for continuing education in the IT field.
-There are other online resources that will also give you a great introduction to IT but might not offer bona fide credentials.
-You can even find free online courses at universities such as MIT, though they don't offer college credit, only knowledge.
+There are other resources that will also give you a great introduction to IT but might not offer bona fide credentials.
+You can find free online courses at universities such as MIT, though they don't offer college credit, only knowledge.

 Step 4: Graduate School and CEU